-^{}C grade policy applies: Pre-requisite semester; A&P I&II, abnormal psychology, and all OTA courses.
+^{}C grade policy applies: Pre-requisite semester except B- for BHS-1000; all OTA courses, A&P II, Abnormal Psychology

 Eligibility Requirements

 The Occupational Therapy Assistant (OTA) program is a limited enrollment program.
 The program enrolls thirty (30) qualified students each fall semester.
 If more than thirty are qualified, students will be ranked by date of qualification.
 Remaining students will be placed on wait list for the next program admission.